TwilightZebby/EclipseMentionsBot/README.md

 ## Ideas/Suggestions

-If you want to suggest something, either create a thing in the Issues Tab above (I'll mark it as "Suggestion"); OR throw it my way on Discord/Twitter?
+If you want to suggest something, either create a thing in the Issues Tab above (I'll mark it as "Suggestion"); OR throw it my way on Discord/Twitter, and I'll add it there for you.

-I have a personal Ideas list [over here](https://github.com/TwilightZebby/EclipseRolesBot/wiki) at the Wiki of this Repo.

 ---